shasha101/dash-multi-page-app-plugin/README.md

 This plugin will automatically:
 - Create the URL routing callback
 - Add page information to `dash.page_registry` that can be used when creating navigation bars
-- Set `validate_layout` accordingly so that users don't need to `suppress_callback_exceptions` for simple multi-page layouts
+- Set `validate_layout` accordingly so that you don't need to `suppress_callback_exceptions` for simple multi-page layouts
 - Set the order of `dash.page_registry` based off `order`  and the filename
-- Set `<title>` and `<meta description>` and their social media equivalents accordingly
+- Set `<title>` and `<meta description>` and their social media equivalents accordingly in the `index_string` of the HTML that is served on page-load
 - Set a clientside callback to update the `<title>` as you navigate pages with `dcc.Link`
-- Set the meta image accordingly based off of images available in assets
+- Set the social media meta image accordingly based off of images available in assets

 ### Usage